G’day and welcome To my website for Seniors sixty plus…

-I did find some other great Senior blogs along my way which I highly recommend, and you can find them on the Friends page.
+I did find some other great Senior blogs along my way which I highly recommend, and you can find them on our Friends page.

 If you’re feeling a little bit nostalgic for times gone by, take a trip through memory lane with my Memories category.

-And of course don’t forget about your health – plenty of info and links to resources, but do please note – no medical advice, I am not a doctor.
-Please make sure you see your doctor if you have any of the symptoms mentioned in the info-graphics or linked blogs.
+And of course don’t forget about your health – I’ve added some pages with information about the most common diseases and conditions in the aging population.
+However, be sure to note – no medical advice, I am not a doctor.
+Please make sure you see your doctor if you have any of the symptoms mentioned in the info-graphics or linked websites and blogs.